Tor Browser 8.0 arrives with new user onboarding, improved bridge fetching, and better language support

 The 8.0 release brings Tor Browser up to date with Firefox 60 ESR.
 It also fixes “long-term Tor Browser issues you’ve told us about.”
 First up is the new onboarding experience, which is designed to better explain the unique aspects of Tor Browser.

-Next, there is a new bridge configuration flow when you when you launch Tor.
-For users where Tor is blocked, the Tor Browser previously offered a handful of bridges in the browser to bypass censorship, but required sending an email or visiting a website to receive additional bridges.
+Next, there is a new bridge configuration flow when you launch Tor.
+For users where Tor is blocked, the Tor Browser previously offered a handful of bridges in the browser to bypass censorship, but those required sending an email or visiting a website to receive additional bridges.
 Now all you have to do is solve a captcha in Tor Launcher to get a bridge IP, hopefully allowing more people to bypass censorship and browse the internet freely and privately.

 As for language support, Tor Browser 8.0 adds resources or nine previously unsupported languages: Catalan, Irish, Indonesian, Icelandic, Norwegian, Danish, Hebrew, Swedish, and Traditional Chinese.